Art that can be Found Outside the Library

 Anna Howard Shaw

 The Anna Howard Shaw statue is a three-dimensional work of art that we proudly host.
 Lloyd Radell sculpted this on October 9, 1988.
 Shaw was born in England but raised in Green Township in Mecosta County.

 Her work with Susan B. Anthony resulted in the passing of the 19th Amendment, giving women the right to vote in the United States.
 While also becoming one of the first female ordained ministers in the United States.

 Art Inside the Library

-The stairs is home to many fantastically painted characters, all created by Gordon Mallett.
+The stairs are home to many fantastically painted characters, all created by Gordon Mallett.
 Some have arms and legs, while others have wings, or even tentacles.
-While heading up or down on our stairs make sure to take a look at all the different paintings, and even learn some history along the way.
+While heading up or down on our stairs make sure to take a look at all the different paintings, and learn some history along the way.

 The Children's Room

-The Children's room has some interesting pieces, and our young readers can really get up close and personal with the artwork.
-Once piece is hidden near the back shelves.
-The Alphabet Column was painted by Gordon Mallett who began working at the library in 2017.
-Can you name each image painted in the letters?
-Mallett also painted The Height Column found on the opposite end of the Children's room.
+The Children's room is filled with art!
+Our young readers can get up close and personal with the artwork.
+One painting, in particular, is somewhat hidden near the picture books, the Alphabet Column.
+Can you name each image painted in the letters of the alphabet?